PM10 Research: reducing pollution with Green Screens

 Our Mobilane Green Screens have been developed with security, air-cleansing and aesthetics as their core benefits.
 It is vital to maintain continuous development of our products and to investigate and understand their use and scope in landscaping and construction projects.
 In this way, we can continue to offer the most effective natural solutions to improve a landscape’s surroundings, air quality and overall environment.

-In partnership with another leading authority in design and engineering within the built environment, Atkins, we installed Mobilane Green Screens, woven and intertwined with ivy, in a Birmingham City Centre location at the end of April 2015
+In partnership with another leading authority in design and engineering within the built environment, Atkins, we installed Mobilane Green Screens, woven and intertwined with ivy, in a Birmingham City Centre location at the end of April 2015.
+We did this to investigate whether our hedges contribute to reducing air pollution.

 Atkins & Mobilane Research